L

 laconic (adjective)

-Of a person, speech, or style of writing: Using very few words.
-(OD)
+Of a person, speech, or style of writing, using very few words.
+(NOA)

 Using or involving the use of a minimum of words; concise to the point of seeming rude or mysterious.
 (MW)